15 Best Things to Do in Red Deer, Alberta

 Explore the bustling downtown of Red Deer.
 It’s a fairly condensed area compared to the rest of the sprawling metropolis making it an easily walkable activity for the day.
 It’s surrounded by the scenic Red Deer River, which will provide plenty of picturesque points along the way.

-Ross Street is a particularly happening part, lined with cute cafes and eateries.
-Shop until you drop at unique boutiques and specialty stores around 49th and 51st streets.
+Ross Street is a particularly happening area, lined with cute cafes and eateries.
+Around 49th and 51st streets, you can shop until you drop at unique boutiques and specialty stores.

-There is a historic section of downtown as well, with architecturally amazing antique buildings and the stunning City Park which boasts beautiful flower gardens.
-Keep your eye out for colorful murals and local works of art as well as some famous significant statues such as Francis the Pig inside the charming Rotary Recreation Park.
+There is also a historic section of downtown, with architecturally amazing antique buildings and the stunning City Park, which boasts beautiful flower gardens.
+Inside the charming Rotary Recreation Park, keep your eye out for colorful murals, local works of art, and some famous significant statues, such as Francis the Pig.

 McKenzie Trails Park

 There’s also a favorite canoe launch that’s accessible here, a perfect place to start any paddles down the river.
-The verdant network of trails to navigate are lined with spruce trees and pines for a pleasant outdoor excursion.
-It’s a nesting area for Canadian geese as well, so keep your eyes out for local wildlife.
+The verdant network of trails is lined with spruce trees and pines for a pleasant outdoor excursion.
+It’s also a nesting area for Canadian geese, so keep your eyes out for local wildlife.

 Bower Ponds